Wednesday, 10 February 2016

 − 'My name is in fact Luke Prancitt' −he said.

 Poor flame that illuminates timidly before finding its candle.
-What has become of you, poor Nicholas, destined to die before reaching old, because you wanted to give birth to the boy Nike, who struggled to be born among mourners?
+What has become of you, poor Nicholas, destined to die before reaching an old age, because you wanted to give birth to the boy Nike, who struggled to be born among mourners?
 What happened to your sumptuous bedrooms?
 Where have you ever lost your forgotten lands?
-If all in my life was cold, I had surely been traveling in search of heat and I had left forgotten the splinters with which Luke was preparing an unexpected fire.
-I don't know if to not burn I took my face away of his glow so that he might not notice that his light had managed to reach me and his heat was roasting me.
+If eveything in my life was cold, I had surely been traveling in search of heat and I had left the splinters forgotten with which Luke was preparing an unexpected fire.
+I don't know whether so as not to burn I took my face away of his glow so that he might not notice that his light had managed to reach me and his heat was roasting me.
 Although a lightning had torn my skies by surprise, he had left me enough time to see what lands there were down on the plain, foreseeing a long and necessary reflection which while I heard him I postponed, but which waited its turn trembling.
 Because if what I had just seen was true, and how was it possible?
 The dimly seen plain was watered by unexpected rivers.
 Therefore I tell you, Protch, that you beware the beggar love, which has the habit sometimes to crawl in our miserable tents, but which was never educated in our patience, and you can find it accommodating in the living room when you are still debating whether to let it into the lobby.

 The fascist shinheads and the anti-fascists.
 The boneheads and all their world of bigotry and contempt.
 It was not easy to see even the ghost of one in Luke, who was now only warm sand and calm waves.
 But I had no grounds to judge him.
-I only saw the man that he had become later, who without violence was beginning to be my blood red.
+I only saw the man he had become later, who without violence was beginning to be my blood red.
 So I heard him surprised, but calmly and with an umbrella to protect me.
 I was beginning to understand why he had thought that we were so alike.

 − "Nike –he interrupted my thoughts unexpectedly−, I have already told you my story.
 And although I have things to do, I could stay longer.
 Do you really want me to stay?"

 − "I really wish you stayed awhile more –and I didn't know how to conceal what I already was aware I was feeling−.
-Almost I beg you.
+I almost beg you.
 I think we understand each other very well."

 − "It could not be otherwise –it was his most used expression, as if it were his faith that everything was predetermined−, everything you say is familiar to me.
 I revive reflected in your anguish.
 It is as if we had known each other all our lives and so we are talking now.
-As if you were my miracle worker, my surgeon, a splinter that has loosened from a glass, as I... don't know, the blood of my blood.
+As if you were my miracle worker, my surgeon, a shard that has loosened from a glass, as I... don't know, the blood of my blood.
 I needed to meet you."

 − "I understand perfectly.
 I feel the same –I didn’t understand how I could speak like that to a perfect stranger, but it was what I was feeling−, it is as if we were brothers."

 Brothers.
 I could not know yet that I was destined to share with him my new childhood days.
 Two parallel lives.
 The absence of the same parents.
 A path of mud and puddles, dirty and grim, the same need to find the trees, the gentle river, the flowers of hope, leading to another path.
-From a different birth but from the same source, I would always feel the wounds of my brother Luke, identical desire to share in the future the same school, the same backpack.
+From a different birth but from the same source, I would always feel my brother Luke's wounds, identical desire to share in the future the same school, the same backpack.
 Brothers know and love each other, accompany in future battles, will mourn and will comfort together.
 Nothing of him could, in the future, be foreign to me.

 He abruptly stopped the chiaroscuro of my erratic thoughts:

 A natural thought led me to John.
 I would have liked to know so many things.
 How he had lived the streets, his first days?
-And an atrocious flash scorched the bread, placid breakfast, I was having.
+And an atrocious flash scorched the bread, the placid breakfast, I was having.
 A dirty memory of a bar, two beggars and a hurtful mouth: mine.
 I had the security of having fed them with an offense, but were they not two?
-To this day I have not been able to decide if I also insulted them for beggars
+To this day I have not been able to decide whether I also insulted them for beggars

 When Luke returned with a new coffee, in my treacherous face he saw such embarrassment that he could not help asking me what I was thinking.
 I told him crestfallen.
 He tried, once again, to calm me down.